bloxstreet/support/docs/lr+-information/rank-structure.md

 ### <font color="#E27602">Store Manager</font>
 - MR rank
 - Staff members who have been recognized by a shift host or a Group Administrator+ or have earned 8,000 points in total
-- Permitted to work in all store departments, assist in restocking empty shelves, empty trash cans, clean spills, and participate in training sessions to assist in the training of LRs
+- Permitted to work in all store departments, assist in restocking empty shelves, empty trash cans, and clean spills
 - Granted access to moderator commands and are expected to hide their commands and to use them responsibly
 - Must first complete their two-week cooldown period and then be recognized by a Group Administrator+ to be promoted
 - Can also earn 10,000 points in total to be promoted